mullroy/pirate_hardware_interface/INSTALL_mac.md

 # Serial/USB driver
 Navigate with a web browser to https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers<br>
+Select the 'DOWNLOADS' tab.
+Select: CP210x VCP Mac OSX driver to start the download of the driver.<br>
-**![Silabs home page](screenshots/01_silabs.jpg?raw=true "Silabs home page")** Select the 'DOWNLOADS' tab<br>
+**![Silabs home page](screenshots/01_silabs.jpg?raw=true "Silabs home page")**
-  Select: CP210x VCP Mac OSX driverr<br>

 Launch Finder and navigate to the Downloads directory.
-Click on the ZIP file to extract it<br>
+Click on the ZIP file to extract it.<br>
 **![Archive](screenshots/mac/02_driver_install.jpg?raw=true "Driver archive")**

-Enter the directory to reveal the dmg archive.
-Click on SiLabsUSBDriverDisk.dmg to open the installer<br>
+Enter the new directory to reveal the dmg archive.
+Click on SiLabsUSBDriverDisk.dmg to open the installer.<br>
 **![Archive](screenshots/mac/03_driver_install.jpg?raw=true "Driver archive2")**

-Click 'Install CP210x VCP Driver' to launch the installer<br>
+Click 'Install CP210x VCP Driver' to launch the installer.<br>
 **![Install driver](screenshots/mac/04_driver_install.jpg?raw=true "Install driver")**

-Accept all the prompts that are presented for steps: Introduction, License, Info and Install<br>
+Accept all the prompts that are presented for steps: Introduction, License, Info and Install.<br>
 **![Install driver](screenshots/mac/05_driver_install.jpg?raw=true "Install driver")**

 On the Guidance page, Mac OSX will inform you: 'System Extension Blocked'.
-Click the 'Open Security Preferences' button **![System Extension](screenshots/mac/06_driver_install.jpg?raw=true "System extension")**
+Click the 'Open Security Preferences' button.<br>
+**![System Extension](screenshots/mac/06_driver_install.jpg?raw=true "System extension")**

-On the Security&Privacy page, click the 'Allow' button to install system software from: Silicon Laboratories Inc. Close the Security&Privacy window.
+On the Security&Privacy page, click the 'Allow' button to install system software from: Silicon Laboratories Inc. Afterward, close the Security&Privacy window to return to the driver installer.<br>
 **![System Extension](screenshots/mac/07_driver_install.jpg?raw=true "System extension")**

-Wait for the driver cache to be rebuild
+Wait for the driver cache to be rebuild.<br>
 **![System Extension](screenshots/mac/08_driver_install.jpg?raw=true "Driver cache")**

-The driver installation is complete.
+The driver installation is complete.<br>
 **![System Extension](screenshots/mac/09_driver_install.jpg?raw=true "Complete")**
-<br><br>
-Attach the Pirate Hardware wallet via a micro USB cable to your Mac machine<br>
 <br>
-Launch the terminal emulator from LaunchPad->Other->Terminal **![Terminal](screenshots/mac/10_driver_install.jpg?raw=true "Menu system")**<br>

-Verify that the device handles to the serial ports are registered:
+Verify that the device handles to the serial ports are registered:<br>
+Attach the Pirate Hardware wallet via the micro USB cable to your Mac machine.
+Launch the terminal emulator from LaunchPad->Other->Terminal<br>
+**![Terminal](screenshots/mac/10_driver_install.jpg?raw=true "Menu system")**<br>

-Enter in the terminal: ls /dev/tty.S*
+Enter at the terminal prompt:<br>
+&nbsp;&nbsp;&nbsp;$<b>ls /dev/tty.S*</b><br>
-There should be two entries, with filenames like /dev/tty.SLAB_USBtoUART **![Serial ports](screenshots/mac/11_driver_install.jpg?raw=true "Serial ports")**
+There should be two entries, with filenames like /dev/tty.SLAB_USBtoUART:<br>
+**![Serial ports](screenshots/mac/11_driver_install.jpg?raw=true "Serial ports")**

+If the two ports are present your machine has detected the hardware wallet successfully.<br>

 # Development tools
 # XCode
-Note: OS X plus the development environment takes up approx 44GB of hard drive space<br>
+Note: OS X plus the development environment takes up approx 44GB of hard drive space.
+Make sure you have enough space available on your hard drive before continueing with the installation.<br>

 XCode:
 For this development OSX Mojave (10.14.6) was used.
 The latest version of